-- Students who attend our classes and workshops. - Teachers qualified and experienced teachers and teaching assistants dedicated to supporting the Charity and its students. - Volunteers come from many walks of life, including: siblings, past students, and pupils from local schools; some who are working towards certifications such as The Duke of Edinburgh Award. - Parents who engage and communicate their appreciation and full support. - Supporters individuals, organisations and Trusts who actively support our community work. - Management responsible for the delivery of the Charity's aims and objectives - Trustees who bring their time and talents to the Charity to make the Charity a rewarding and beneficial experience for all.
+- Children and young people who attend our classes and workshops. - Teachers who facilitate the classes using the performing arts. - Volunteers from many walks of life, including: siblings, past students, and pupils from local schools; some who are working towards certifications such as The Duke of Edinburgh Award. - Parents who engage and communicate their appreciation and full support. - Supporters the numerous individuals, organisations and Trusts who actively support the Charity's work. - Management who are responsible for the efficient delivery of the Charity's aims and objectives. - Trustees who bring their time and talents to the Charity to make the Charity a rewarding and beneficial experience for all.